notyourtaha/Auto-Claim-Back-up-/README.md

   }
 };

+ * Save the file (in nano, press Ctrl+X, then Y to confirm, then Enter).
- * Initial Run & QR Code Scan:
+8. Initial Run & QR Code Scan
-   The first time you run the bot, it will generate a QR code in your terminal. node index.cjs
+ * Run the bot for the first time.
+It will generate a QR code in your Termux terminal. node index.cjs

-   Scan this QR code using your WhatsApp app (WhatsApp Settings -> Linked Devices -> Link a Device).
+ * Scan this QR code using your WhatsApp app on another phone (or the same phone if you can split-screen/switch apps quickly).
+Go to WhatsApp Settings -> Linked Devices -> Link a Device.
-   A session_dir folder will be created to store your session data.
+ * A session_dir folder will be created in the bot's directory to store your session data.
 Do not delete this folder unless you want to re-authenticate.
- * Enable Auto-Collectors:
+9. Enable Auto-Collectors
-   After the bot connects and sends you an "Online" message in your DM, you must enable the auto-collectors:
+ * After the bot connects and sends you an "Online" message in your WhatsApp DM, you must enable the auto-collectors:
    * To enable global card auto-collection, send !π .. to the bot in your DM.
    * To enable global Pokémon auto-collection, send !√ .. to the bot in your DM.
    * You will receive confirmation messages.
-🏃 Running the Bot
+🏃 Running the Bot on Termux
-Once installed and configured:
- * To run in the foreground (for testing): node index.cjs
+Running in the Foreground (for testing/monitoring):

-   Close the terminal window to stop the bot.
+ * Simply execute:
+   node index.cjs

+ * The bot's output will be visible in the Termux terminal.
+If you close Termux or your phone goes to deep sleep, the bot will stop.
- * To run in the background (recommended for production):
+Running in the Background (Recommended for continuous operation):
-   Use a process manager like PM2.
+To keep the bot running even if Termux is closed or your phone screen is off, use pm2 (a Node.js process manager).
+ * Install PM2:
-   * Install PM2 globally: npm install -g pm2
+   npm install -g pm2

-   * Start the bot with PM2: pm2 start index.cjs --name autocollector-bot
+ * Start the Bot with PM2:
+   Make sure you are in the bot's directory (cd Auto-Claim-Back-up-.git). pm2 start index.cjs --name autocollector-bot

+   You should see output indicating the bot has started.
-   * Save PM2 configuration (to auto-start on reboot): pm2 save
+ * Save PM2 Configuration (Optional, but Recommended):
+   This command ensures PM2 will automatically restart your bot if your device reboots. pm2 save

+   PM2 might ask you to run a command to set up startup scripts.
+Follow its instructions.
+ * Manage PM2 Processes:
-   * To view logs: pm2 logs autocollector-bot
+   * View logs: pm2 logs autocollector-bot
+   * List all PM2 processes: pm2 list
-   * To stop: pm2 stop autocollector-bot
+   * Stop the bot: pm2 stop autocollector-bot
-   * To restart: pm2 restart autocollector-bot
+   * Restart the bot: pm2 restart autocollector-bot
+   * Delete the process from PM2: pm2 delete autocollector-bot
+Keeping Termux Awake (Crucial for Background Operation) For the bot to run reliably in the background, you need to prevent Termux from being killed by Android's battery optimization.
+ * Acquire a Wake Lock:
+   Inside Termux, run:
+   termux-wake-lock

+   This will keep the CPU awake.
+You'll see a persistent notification from Termux.
+To release the wake lock, run termux-wake-unlock.
+ * Disable Battery Optimization for Termux:
+   * Go to your Android device's Settings.
+   * Search for "Battery optimization" or "App battery usage".
+   * Find "Termux" in the list.
+   * Set it to "Don't optimize" or "Unrestricted" (exact wording varies by Android version).
+ * Lock Termux in Recents (Optional):
+   * Open your phone's recent apps screen.
+   * Long-press on the Termux app card.
+   * Look for an option like "Lock" or a padlock icon to prevent it from being swiped away or killed by the system.
 💬 Bot Commands
 All commands start with !.
 Commands marked "(Owner only)" can only be used by the ownerNumber defined in config.cjs.
 General Commands